Click to go back to top of page

 Sizes: Small

-SOLD OUT RUBBER RABBITBRUSH (CHAM 4-6 feet Fast Good-Excellent Low Low 3000- 7500
+RUBBER RABBITBRUSH (CHAM 4-6 feet Fast Good-Excellent Low Low 3000- 7500

 Chrysothamnus nauseosus This is a native shrub which grows well on disturbed sites and in alkaline soils.
 In the fall Chamisa becomes very conspicuous.
 Its yellow flower clusters brighten up the roadside and other disturbed areas.
 The foliage and seeds are eaten by browsing animals and rabbits.
 It has medium calcium carbonate and salinity tolerance.
 The optimum soil pH is 5.6 to 8.6.
 It is shade intolerant.
 Hardiness zones are 3 through 10 at elevations lower than 7500 feet.
 The width is between 2 and 4 feet.
 Pest Problems: Leaf beetle, no other major pests.
 Suggested Uses: windbreaks, erosion control and reclamation.